Green Star Energy is now Shell: What happens next?

 Green Star Energy launched its services to UK residential customers in October 2013 as an expansion of its US holding company, Just Energy Group Plc.
 In October 2019, it was announced that Green Star Energy had been acquired by a larger provider and that customer accounts would be transferred.
 Read on to find out more.

-Green Star Energy customers were transferred to Shell Energy in late 2019.
-For details about the new supplier, head to our Shell Energy guide.
+Green Star Energy is no longer operating!
+Green Star’s customers were transferred to Shell Energy in late 2019.
+For details about the new supplier and how to contact them, head to Selectra’s Shell Energy guide.

 Green Star Energy FAQs